jeff-adkisson/swe-3643-spring-2024/project/README.md

 Every framework listed has huge communities of developers who have posted outstanding tutorials on the web and on sites like YouTube.
 You will have no trouble finding resources.
 You must make the time to try the tutorials and learn the basics of what you choose.
 This is exactly how professional engineers operate when they are assigned a new project.
 I often purchase a cheap course from Udemy when learning a new technology.
 They have excellent material and the cost is often less than $20.

+#### I Know React/Angular/Vue/etc. Can I Use That?

+You must use a server framework that renders HTML on the server.
+SPA development is prohibited due to complexity and higher risk of overall project failure.

 ### Source Control

 Your project will be hosted on a public GitHub repository.
 Each team will have a separate GitHub repository created by the team member(s).

 If you have never used source control, watch some videos on `git` and create a free GitHub account.
 If you are uncomfortable working with command line tools, install GitHub Desktop or GitKraken (my personal preference) to give you a friendly interface.

+`git` is *essential* for all software engineers regardless of industry and skill level.
+Do not graduate without expertise in source control, including proficiency in branching, merging, and pull requests.
+Note that these more advanced topics are not taught by KSU, so you need to make this a personal goal.
+Use this project to get started learning `git` and carry your knowledge forward after the course ends.

+The best developers *always use source control even when working alone*.
+It is an essential skill you must develop.

 ### Documentation